 Baker McKenzie's 8th Annual Children's Rights Summit takes place as part of the 2021 World Congress, a global event focused on the rights of children.
 We are honored to have been asked to present the summit as part of this global exchange.

 This year's summit brings together criminal justice experts, lawyers, community leaders, and volunteers from a yearlong project stemming from last year's Children's Rights Summit, Real Rights.
 A series of exchanges examines issues of equity and equality in the justice system ― discussions will feature the lived experiences of young people of color, legal lessons learned from the Real Rights project, and a conversation about the path forward to a more just reality for young people everywhere.

 The Children's Rights Summit brings together voices from across the globe and across disciplines ― this is by design.
 Great thinkers help solve challenging problems.
-We welcome you to join this series of conversations and be part of our movement.

 Listen: Lifting Up Lived Experiences

-People with lived experience will share what it is like to walk down the street and feel police can stop you as a person of color on any block and around any corner.
-We will examine the equity of criminal justice, law enforcement, security forces and safety through the lens of youth, race, ethnicity and poverty.
+People with lived experience share what it is like to walk down the street and feel police can stop you as a person of color on any block and around any corner.
+We examine the equity of criminal justice, law enforcement, security forces and safety through the lens of youth, race, ethnicity and poverty.

 Learn: Legal Lessons Learned from Real Rights